-Week 1-3: Designed to become more familiar with the body, stabilizing, concentrating, and focusing the mind.
+Week 1-3: Designed to become more familiar with the body, concentrating, and focusing the mind and stabilizing nervous system.

-Week 4-6: Explore stress and our habitual reactivity more deeply.
+Week 4-6: Explore the physiology and psychology of stress and our habitual reactivity more deeply.
 How stress affects the mind and body.

 Week 8: Review.
 How to maintain, deepen and integrate the practice into your life.

 As a participant, you can expect:

 - Gentle stretching and basic mindful hatha yoga